Self-fulfilling prophecy

 American sociologists W. I. Thomas and Dorothy Swaine Thomas were the first Western scholars to investigate this phenomenon.
-In 1928, they developed the Thomas theorem (also known as the Thomas dictum), stating that, "If men define situations as real, they are real in their consequences."
-Because of the way the couple defined a self-fulfilling prophecy, their definition was regarded as flexible in its meaning.
-On a societal level, there can be a consensus on what's deemed true depending on the importance of the part of the culture even if it is a false assumption and as a result of this perception of the culture it will become the outcome based on the behavior of the society.
-A person's perception can be "self-creating" if the belief they have is acted upon by their behavior which aligns with the outcome.
-Building on the Thomases’ idea, another American sociologist, Robert K. Merton, used the term "self-fulfilling prophecy" for it, popularizing the idea that "a belief or expectation, correct or incorrect, could bring about a desired or expected outcome."
-Robert K. Merton is typically credited for this theory because he coined the name; however, the Thomases had previously developed the theory, and the philosophers Karl Popper and Alan Gerwith had also independently contributed to the idea behind this theory in their works.
-Self-fulfilling prophecies are an example of the more general phenomenon of positive feedback loops.
+In 1928, they developed the Thomas theorem (also known as the Thomas dictum): "If men define situations as real, they are real in their consequences."
+Another American sociologist, Robert K. Merton, continued the research, and is credited with coining the term "self-fulfilling prophecy" and popularizing the idea that "a belief or expectation, correct or incorrect, could bring about a desired or expected outcome."
+The works of philosophers Karl Popper and Alan Gewirth also contributed to the idea.